 The greatest risk for index-linked GICs is that you may not earn a return if the markets do not rise during the term.
-These GICs are higher risk than interest-bearing GICs, because you don’t know your rate of return even though you know you will get back your principal.
+These GICs are higher risk than interest-bearing GICs because you don’t know your rate of return even though you know you will get back your principal.

 Can You Sell Them Easily?

-Usually not.
+Not usually.
 Most GICs are designed to be held to maturity.
 GICs that allow you to redeem before maturity may charge a fee or impose a reduced interest rate.
 Some GICs let you access your money any time, but these pay very low rates of interest.